yo-yo-yo-jbo/binary_golf_com/README.md

 2. Using the [PSP](https://en.wikipedia.org/wiki/Program_Segment_Prefix) to return to address 0 and calling `INT 20h`.
 3. Using `xchg` instead of `mov` can cost one less byte if `ax` is involved.
 4. Using `lodsb` to read a byte into `al`.
-5. Looking for interesting interrupts at [Ralph Brown's Interrupt List](https://www.ctyme.com/rbrown.htm).
+5. Looking for interesting interrupts at [Ralf Brown's Interrupt List](https://www.ctyme.com/rbrown.htm).
 6. Using uninitialized (yet effectively zero'd) memory to our advantage.

 Thanks for sticking around!